ServerlessLLM/ServerlessLLM/docs/stable/getting_started/quickstart.md

 Everything is set!

+Now you have opened 4 terminals: started a local ray cluster(head node and worker node), started the ServerlessLLM Serve, and started the ServerlessLLM Store server.

-Next, let's deploy a model to the ServerlessLLM server.
+Next, open another new terminal, let's deploy a model to the ServerlessLLM server.
 You can deploy a model by running the following command:

 ```bash
 conda activate sllm